AFRL Regional Hub Overview

-The Regional Hub program will provide workforce development opportunities for AFRL S&Es who may spend up to six months with hub partners working in technology problem spaces at hub locations.
+The AFRL Regional Network program will provide workforce development opportunities for AFRL S&Es who may spend up to six months with network partners working in technology problem spaces at hub locations.
 AFRL S&Es and partner teams will gain access to resources including unique facilities, equipment, and expertise.
 All partners in the ecosystem gain a better understanding of differing missions, requirements, and talent pipelines which ultimately facilitates enhanced solutions, more efficient supply chains, and smarter investments for the future.

 HOW WILL THIS NETWORK DRIVE SCIENCE AND TECHNOLOGY?